First Amendment and Media Law Diversity Moot Court Competition Presented by the ABA Forum on Communications Law

-This annual competition, now in its sixth year, is designed to introduce minority law students to the practice of media law and to many of the lawyers who are active in the media law bar.
+This annual competition, now in its seventh year, is designed to introduce minority law students to the practice of media law and to many of the lawyers who are active in the media law bar.

 “Participating in the ABA First Amendment and Media Law Diversity Moot Court Competition has been one of the best experiences we have had in law school.
 Through the competition, we had the opportunity to enhance our legal research and brief writing skills, and learn more about the dynamic field of media and communications law.
 Furthermore, we were able to practice our oral advocacy skills in front of a distinguished panel of judges and practitioners.
 Participating in the Competition was an opportunity of a lifetime, and one that we will never forget.”